 "In Southern Usagara, the people are most amiable; but in the north, in those districts adjacent to the Wahumba, the people partake of the ferocious character of their fierce neighbors.
-Repeated attacks from the kidnappers and robbers on the south-west, west and north, have caused them to regard strangers with suspicion; but after a short acquaintance they prove to be a frank, amiable and brave people.
-Indeed, they have good cause to be distrustful of the Arabs of Zanzibar.
-Mbumi, Eastern Usagara, has been twice burned down, within a few years, by the Arabian kidnappers.
+Repeated attacks from the Waseguhha kidnappers, from the Wadirigo or Wahehe robbers on the south-west, from Wagogo on the west and from Wahumba on the north, have caused them to regard strangers with suspicion; but after a short acquaintance they prove to be a frank, amiable and brave people.
+Indeed, they have good cause to be distrustful of the Arabs and the Wangwana of Zanzibar.
+Mbumi, Eastern Usagara, has been twice burned down, within a few years, by the Arabian Waseguhha kidnappers; Rehemeko has met the same fate, and it was not many years ago since Abdullah bin Nasib carried fire and sword from Misonghi to Mpwapwa.
+Kanyaparu, lord of the hills around Chunyo, Kunyo, once cultivated one-fourth of the Marenga, Mkali; but is now restricted to the hill-tops, from fear of the Wadirigo marauders.

 "The Wasagara, male and female, tattoo the forehead, bosom and arms.
-Besides inserting the neck of a gourd in each ear-which carries his little store of tobacco, and lime, which he has obtained by burning land shells-he carries quite a number of primitive ornaments around his neck, such as two or three snowy cowrie-shells, carved pieces of wood, or a small goat's horn, or some medicine consecrated by the medicine man of the tribe. a fund of red or white beads, or a string of copper coins, and sometimes small brass chains, like a cheap Jack watch-chain.
+Besides inserting the neck of a gourd in each ear-which carries his little store of 'tumbac' or tobacco, and lime, which he has obtained by burning land shells-he carries quite a number of primitive ornaments around his neck, such as two or three snowy cowrie-shells, carved pieces of wood, or a small goat's horn, or some medicine consecrated by the medicine man of the tribe, a fund of red or white beads, or two or three pieced Lungomazzi egg-beads, or a string of copper coins, and sometimes small brass chains, like a cheap Jack watch-chain.
 These things they have either made themselves or purchased from Arab traders for chickens or goats.
-The children all go naked ; youths wear a goat or sheep-skin; grown men and women, blessed with progeny, wear domestic or a loin-cloth of Kaniki, or a barsati, which is a favorite colored cloth in Usagara; chiefs wear caps such as are worn by the Arabs.
+The children all go naked; youths wear a goat or sheep-skin; grown men and women, blessed with progeny, wear domestic or a loin-cloth of Kaniki, or a barsati, which is a favorite colored cloth in Usagara; chiefs wear caps such as are worn by the Wamrima Diwans, or the Arab tarboosh.